-There is no specific format that is required for the presentation of a QCP.
-The example in EP23 and those currently being drafted for future education will present some options, but laboratory directors have flexibility in the formatting of their QCPs.
+There is no specific format that is required for the presentation of a risk assessment or an IQCP.
+There are sample risk assessment tables in the EP23 document and the EP23 worksheet.
+There are also sample IQCPs in the worksheet and the workbook.
+However, laboratory directors have flexibility in the formatting of their own risk assessment and IQCP.
 There may be some elements, components, or data that the Centers for Medicare & Medicaid Services (CMS) will look for when assessing compliance, but nothing standard.

-EP23 does not apply to waived tests, so you can still use the traditional way of performing QC via the manufacturer’s recommendations.
+EP23 and the CMS IQCP guidance does not apply to waived tests, so you can still use the traditional way of performing QC via the manufacturer’s recommendations.

 At this point, we are not certain how CAP will embrace this new way of implementing QC.
-CAP and other accrediting bodies will need to make decisions on how to address this new way of performing the right QC as this implementation is rolled out by CMS in the interpretive guidelines.
+CAP and other accrediting bodies will need to make decisions on how to address performing the right QC as IQCP is rolled out by CMS.

-No. The days of doing the requirements listed in the EQC options will eventually be phased out, and replaced by EP23 and performing QC based on risk management.
+No. The days of doing the requirements listed in the EQC options will be phased out by January 1, 2016, and replaced by IQCP (concepts of EP23), performing QC based on risk management.

 After purchasing either the EP23 document or the EP23 package (ie, document, workbook, and worksheet), you can purchase as many additional workbooks and worksheets as you need.

-The workbook is available in paper format only, while the worksheet is available in electronic format only.
-Each item is $50 for members or $100 for nonmembers when purchased separately after buying the EP23 document, or the EP23 package.
+The workbook is available in paper format only, unless you purchase the EP23 online workshop.
+The worksheet is available in electronic format only.
+Each item is $100 for nonmembers when purchased separately after buying the EP23 document, or the EP23 package.
+Member discounts apply.